itmitica/fragfrag/README.md

 #### How to sequence the numbers
 I separate template content in contexts: doc, head, body.
 I further separate each context into smaller contexts: meta, title, css, js, main content.
 And so on, until I have defined a context structure fit for my purpose.
 Hence, each template file could have a different context structure.

 I use hundreds as stepping points from the previous context: 100, 200 and so on.
 I use tens as stepping points for fragments inside a context so that I can add fragments in between later.
 I start a context from ten and end a context with ninety: e.g. 110 to 190.
-This way I can add fragments to that respective context, before its very beginning or its very ending, when needed: e.g. 105 or 195.
+This way I can add fragments to that respective context, before its very beginning or after its very ending, when needed: e.g. 105 or 195.

 If contexts are nested, then for the outer nested context it's not possible to use the same hundreds for its end.
 So I just step up on the hundreds to point out the new context switch, from the inner context to the outer context, and then put directly the ninety: e.g. [110 [210 220 290] 390].